maxinzhi007/service-worker/README.md

 # service-worker
  ## This project just for the test of using service-worker;
- You can only access this project's website one time, and go to close the internet, and visit that website again, that website will works still normally :)
+ You can only need to access this project's website one time, and go to close the internet, and visit that website again, that website will works still normally :)
   =========

   [DEMO]([maxinzhi007.github.io/service-worker/index.html](https://maxinzhi007.github.io/service-worker/index.html))